Welcome to my new kitchen. It’s been one heck of a ride since February when we first began dreaming up a new design.

 Countertop: Cambria.
 Color: Windermere.

 Cabinets: Koch.
 Door Style: Ridgegate, Wood: Birch, Finish: Pearl with Ginger Highlight

 Pendant lights: Purchased from Lamps Plus.
 This exact model is no longer available.

 Sink: Purchased from Copper Sinks Online.
 This exact model is no longer available.

 Sink fixtures: Delta faucet

-Kitchen stools: these are about 6 years old and I can’t find them online.
+Kitchen stools: these are several years old and I can’t find them online.
 They were from Bed Bath & Beyond.

 Other gizmos and gadgets: Hanging cast iron spoons/utensils were my husband’s grandmother’s.